marionettejs/backbone.marionette/docs/marionette.viewswapper.md

 * swap:in/onSwapIn : triggered when a view is swapped in, includes the view view instance as a parameter
 * swap:out/onSwapOut : triggered when a view is swapped out, includes the view view instance as a parameter

+**Note:** The view that is passed as the only parameter to the "swap:in" and "swap:out" events / callbacks is a wrapper object around the originally specified view instance.
+This wrapper object contains two attributes that can be used to verify that the view is the expected one: `originalView` and `viewName`.

 The ViewSwapper will also trigger these events on the sub-views that it swaps in / out:

 * render/onRender: triggered on a sub-view that is being rendered for display. only triggers one per view
 * show/onShow: triggered on a sub-view that has been swapped in and shown in the DOM
 * hide/onHide: triggered on a sub-view that has been swapped out and removed from the DOM

 ## Configuring View Swapping With `swapOn`